roboflow/inference/docs/workflows/create_workflow_block.md

 ### Nested selectors

 Some block will require list of selectors or dictionary of selectors to be provided in block manifest field.
-Version `v1` of Execution Engine do only support one level of nesting - so list of lists of selectors or dictionary with list of selectors will not be recognised properly.
+Version `v1` of Execution Engine supports only one level of nesting - so list of lists of selectors or dictionary with list of selectors will not be recognised properly.